richagupta8nov/university/README.md

-# university in mater branch
+# university in featured branch